-- Solutions can be found by mechanically applying simple rules - in Dutch this is called vegen - first produce echelon form (rijtrapvorm), then obtain single-variable equations, reduced echelon form (gereduceerde rijtrapvorm) - it is one of the two most important algorithms in virtually any computer algebra system - Applying these operations is actually easier on matrices, than on the equations themselves - You should be able to do Gauss elimination in your sleep!
+- Solutions can be found by mechanically applying simple rules - in Dutch this is called vegen - first produce echelon form (rijtrapvorm), then either (a) finish by substitution, or (b) obtain single-variable equations, reduced echelon form (gereduceerde rijtrapvorm) - it is one of the most important algorithms in virtually any computer algebra system - Applying these operations is actually easier on matrices, than on the equations themselves - You should be able to do Gauss elimination in your sleep!
 It is a basic technique used throughout the course.